 Step 6: Stack the cake

 Place the bottom tier onto a sturdy cake board covered in foil, or whatever other base you wish to use.
-I like to use these sturdy masonite boards covered in food safe foil.
+I like to use these sturdy masonite boards covered in food safe Cake Foil.
 Stack the 9 inch and 6 inch tiers on top (see my post on how to stack a cake for tips).

 Step 7: Make the snow on the bottom tier